theodoreb/theodoreb.github.io/_posts/2014-01-15-fixing-contrib-javascript.markdown

 broken, probably is, no idea).
 I ran into various javascript bugs of the ctools module.
 Sent patches.
 Thankfully most of them made it in so I didn't have to worry about a patched ctools.
-The jQuery UI patch for ctools modal was the most fun, had a solution that [monkey-patched the JS like crazy] [ctools-dialog].
+The jQuery UI patch for ctools modal was the most fun, had a solution that [monkey-patched the JS all over the place]
+[ctools-dialog].

 At that point I was pretty horrified by the quality of javascript code